Delft Blue Pottery; The 10 Most Asked Questions & Answers

 Delft Blue pottery comes from Delft, a small city in The Netherlands.
 However, Delft Blue is not a protected trade name, and Delft Blue has become synonymous with white and blue faience, independent of where it was produced.

 You may wonder why Delft succeeded better than other Dutch cities in producing refined, luxurious tin-glazed earthenware.
-What was so special about this quaint little Dutch city that became so spectacularly successful in the pottery business?
+What was so special about this quaint little Dutch city that became spectacularly successful in pottery?

 If you are interested in purchasing Delft Blue from Delft, make sure that the mark of the Royal Delft factory (see above) is on the bottom.